skybert/skybert-net/src/linux/hdmi.md

 connection to my TV.
 On that card, there are two devices, `device 3` and `device 7`. `card 1` is the internal device (HDA Intel PCH), which oddly enough isn't the first card listed.

+## Telling mplayer to play the video on the TV 🎥

 HDMI carries both video and sound, so after finding the correct ALSA card and device, I asked `mplayer` to channel both video and audio